Admissions Open

 3. Age Limit

-Generally, students must be between 17 and 25 years old at the time of admission.
+The general age limit for BBA in finance is between 17 and 25 years old at the time of admission.
 Some private universities may not impose a strict age limit.

 4. Entrance Exams and Direct Admission